bakunin95/wavi/README.md

 ## In Ubuntu:

 Make sure you add /usr/local/bin to your environment variable PATH or use absolute path to wavi.
-If you use nodejs instead of node as variable, you can run wavi this way:
+If you use nodejs instead of node you will get this error:

+### "node\r": No such file or directory

+You can run wavi this way using nodejs keyword and you can also use the absolute path to wavi:

     $ nodejs /usr/local/bin/wavi /path/to/website graph.png